z4kn4fein/stashbox/docs/configuration/container-configuration.md

     .TreatParameterAndMemberNameAsDependencyName());
 ```
 <!-- panels:end -->
-## Using Named Service for Un-named Requests
+## Using named service for un-named requests
 <!-- panels:start -->
 <!-- div:left-panel -->
 With this option, you can enable or disable the selection of named registrations when the resolution request is un-named but with the same type.